Heliemdiety/32-Bit-RISC-V-CPU/README.md

 Not handling the wire connection whenever I am declaring the new wire

-8)) since I know register 1 to 5 are having values I am sure that pipeline stages are working properly,, I can see that data memory is not holding anything in my simulation ,, so basically the problem might be in the data memory.
+8)) Since I know register 1 to 5 are having values I am sure that pipeline stages are working properly.
+I can see that data memory is not holding anything in my simulation.
+So basically the problem might be in the data memory.
-My memwrite_en is also 0 for all the cycles , so no data is being written,, to solve this I added debug statements to know if my hazard unit is interfering in this or not ,, my debug statements will show proper functioning of stall and flush.
+My memwrite_en is also 0 for all the cycles , so no data is being written, to solve this I added debug statements to  check whether the hazard unit is interfering.
+These debug logs confirmed stall and flush were functioning as expected.

-9)) The problem is not due to hazard unit ,, I can see that at time 11500 my memwrite_en is 1 as input ,, but 0 as output..
+9)) The problem is not due to hazard unit, I can see that at time 11500 my memwrite_en is 1 as input ,, but 0 as output..
-I have correctly assigned the output value equal to Input.
+I have explicitly assigned the output value equal to Input.
-The only way for Input MemWriteEn=1 to result in Output MemWriteEn=0 when Stall=0 and Flush=0 is modelSim is not working properly here or I am too dumb to understand it further.
+The only way for Input MemWriteEn=1 to result in Output MemWriteEn=0 when Stall=0 and Flush=0 is either modelSim is not working properly here or I am too dumb to understand it further.

-10 )) for one last try I did a testbench for ID-EX stage separately ,, and it worked fine as intended.
+10 ))For one last try I ran a testbench for ID-EX stage separately, and it worked fine as expected.